Florian325/das-dui/apps/das-dui-tool/README.md

 Welcome to das-dui-tool!
 This repository hosts the native client application for the school communication platform Sdui.
 Built with React Native and Expo, das-dui-tool provides a rich and intuitive user experience for students, teachers, and parents. 📚📱

+## 🚨 Disclaimer

+**This is a community project.
+Neither it nor the author is affiliated with Sdui GmBH.**

 ## Overview ℹ️

 das-dui-tool is designed to simplify access to Sdui's features, offering a seamless interface for users to interact with.
 With features like notifications, news feeds, timetables, and more, das-dui-tool enhances communication and collaboration within the school community. 🚀📅📰